-Manager Nathan Jones was disappointed his side couldn’t continue their good home form after they were condemned to a two-nil defeat against Queens Park Rangers.
+Manager Nathan Jones was disappointed his side couldn’t convert their chances after suffering defeat at the hands of Queens Park Rangers this evening.

 A goal in each half condemned the Hatters to a second defeat in succession but it wasn’t for a lack of effort, with Town having a number of openings throughout the 90 minutes.

 “We have to show more quality,” Jones admitted.
 “Same as the Stoke game, we had more situations and they had one opportunity and won the game.
 Today they had two and won the game and that’s the way it is.